$\mathcal{H}$-matrix approximability of inverses of FEM matrices for the time-harmonic Maxwell equations: Abstract

 \section{Abstract}

 The inverse of the stiffness matrix of the time-harmonic Maxwell equation with perfectly conducting boundary conditions is approximated in the blockwise low-rank format of ${\mathcal H}$-matrices.
-We prove that root exponential convergence in the block rank can be achieved if the block structure conforms to a standard admissibility criterion.
+Under a technical assumption on the mesh, we prove that root exponential convergence in the block rank can be achieved if the block structure conforms to a standard admissibility criterion. \keywords{Maxwell equations \and Hierarchical matrices \and Finite element method \and Helmholtz decompositions}